 Purchasing a national driver work diary

-Work diaries are available in Queensland from Department of Transport and Main Roads’ customer service centres, Queensland Government Agent Program offices, and some regional police stations.
+Work diaries are available in Queensland from Transport and Main Roads’ customer service centres, Queensland Government Agent Program offices, and some regional police stations.

 Fatigue offence demerit points and penalties